Ask an American about TiVO and they will describe to you the best TV viewing experience out there.

-I bought myself a unit in 2010 and immediately found myself loving the device.
-I was able to plug it into my tv and record a couple of shows at once, pre program shows up to a week in advance, pause live tv, fast forward ads and set the box to record shows from my mobile.
+I bought myself a unit in 2010 and immediately loved the device.
+I could plug it into my tv and record two shows at once, pre program shows up to a week in advance, pause live tv, fast forward ads and set the box to record shows from my mobile.
 It was (and still is) one of the best units to use when contributing to your tv viewing experience.

 My first attempt at replacing the TiVo: FetchTV